 2. Resources are scalable

-With a VPS, you can select how much CPU, RAM and other resources you need for specific sites.
+With VPS web hosting services, you can select how much CPU, RAM and other resources you need for specific sites.
 This means you won’t have to put up with slow speeds as a result of other websites needing the same resources – much like with shared hosting.

 3. Enjoy better security